Mercedes-Benz W194: Racing history

 In 1952, the W194 scored overall wins at the 24 Hours of Le Mans, in Bern-Bremgarten, in the sportscar race of the Eifelrennen at the Nürburgring, and in Mexico's Carrera Panamericana.
 It also managed second and fourth places at its first outing, the Mille Miglia in 1952 and won the Rally Stella Alpina in 1955 in its last edition.

 These successes, especially those on the high speed open road races, were rather surprising as the M194 engine was fitted only with carburetors (triple 2-barrel Solex), producing 175 hp, which was not only less than the competing cars by Ferrari and Jaguar, but also less than the fuel-injected 300 SL road car developed from it and introduced two years later 1954.
 Low weight and low aerodynamic drag made the W194 fast enough to be competitive in endurance races.

 Production 300 SL

-Daimler-Benz's official importer in the USA, New York Mercedes distributor Max Hoffman, suggested to company management in Stuttgart that a street version of the W194 would be a commercial success, especially in America.
+Daimler-Benz's official importer in the US, New York Mercedes distributor Max Hoffman, suggested to company management in Stuttgart that a street version of the W194 would be a commercial success, especially in America.
 The result was an icon, the 1954 Mercedes-Benz 300 SL Gullwing (W198).